 Armed Security Teams: The Controversial Solution

-The results have been dramatic.
-No commercial vessel with an armed security team aboard has been successfully hijacked.
-Pirates, who typically approach in small skiffs and rely on speed and surprise, are deterred by the presence of trained personnel with weapons capable of engaging at range.
+Pirates, who typically approach in small skiffs and rely on speed and surprise, are deterred by trained personnel with weapons capable of engaging at range.
+Thats what makes the armed guard approach effective — it removes the easy-target calculus that piracy depends on.

 How Armed Teams Operate